 Air Drying

 Simple air drying is inadequate for gravimetric analysis as it cannot ensure complete solvent removal and exposes samples to oxidative conditions.
+It also significantly increases the overall sample processing time.

 Quality Assurance and Validation